MorganConrad/metalsmith-tagger/README.md

 Similar in goals to [metalsmith-tags](https://www.npmjs.com/package/metalsmith-tags), but, instead of building many many static pages for the various tags and links to them, it builds a single cross reference file, and places the tags within the file object.
 You must followup with your preferred templater.
 A typical followup would be to use server side Javascript to show / hide relevant tags.

-Demo included.
+[Live demo here,](https://morganconrad.github.io/metalsmith-tagger/demo/) and source code included.
 If you wish, you could use the cross reference to create your own static pages.

 ## Why?